Here's why gas is $6 a gallon in California, even as prices fall elsewhere - KESQ

 For many drivers in California, the possibility of paying $6 a gallon for gas is no longer something to worry about down the road.
 It’s already a reality.

-In Los Angeles County, by far the nation’s most populous with more than 10 million residents, gas now has reached an average price of $6.02 a gallon, according to AAA.
-Gas prices have also crossed the $6 mark in a few mostly rural California counties, while other population centers such as San Diego, San Francisco, Orange and Ventura counties, are within pennies of $6 a gallon.
+In Los Angeles County, by far the nation’s most populous with more than 10 million residents, gas now has reached an average price of $6.03 a gallon, according to AAA.
+Gas prices have also crossed the $6 mark in neighboring Ventura County, nearby San Luis Obispo County and a few mostly rural California counties, while other population centers such as San Diego, San Francisco and Orange counties, are within one or two cents of a $6 a gallon average.

 California prices continue to spike even as the national average has been falling — slowly but steadily — for the last two weeks.